Geography

 View of a favela and luxury apartments separated only by a wall in the neighbourhood of Morumbi, in São Paulo.
 Source: VIEIRA TUCA (with kind permission)

-Brazil has avoided the ravages of the international financial crisis with huge public spending and growth of 7.3% in 2010.
-If the present rate of growth continues, some analysts speculate, in 2014 the country will have the fourth largest economy in the world, overtaking France and Britain.
+Brazil has avoided the ravages of the international financial crisis with huge public spending and growth and in 2014 had the seventh largest economy in the world.

 But inequalities have not yet been swept away.
 Among Brazilians eligible to vote there are 8 million illiterate, 20 million who understand simple texts and 45 million who did not complete primary school.
 Only 5.2 million voters completed their upper school education and another 4 million dropped out of university.